Appearance

 Unit Tests

 Unit tests do not require a cloud provider API key, login, or any real infrastructure being deployed.
 They use mock_provider exclusively and live in <root-module>/tests/unit/.
 This includes both command = plan tests that assert against planned values and command = apply tests that verify a mock apply succeeds.
-If it uses a mock provider, it's a unit test — regardless of whether it plans or applies.
+If it uses a mock provider, it's a unit test, whether it plans or applies.

 Integration Tests

 Integration tests require real infrastructure to be deployed and subsequently torn down.
 They live in <root-module>/tests/integration/ and run with real AWS credentials.
-Keep these thin — they incur real costs, and depending on the module's behavior, those costs can be significant.
-We prefer mocked unit tests over integration tests for this reason, though this opinion may change as tooling matures.
+Keep these thin and reach for a mocked unit test whenever a mock can cover the behavior.
+Terraform Change Control covers the cost that drives this preference.

 End-to-End Tests

-E2E tests operate above the module level — tests at the root module level that verify the interaction and infrastructure lifecycle between multiple modules in tandem within a single root module.
+E2E tests operate above the module level.
+They sit at the root module level and verify the interaction and infrastructure lifecycle between multiple modules in tandem within a single root module.

 Environment E2E Tests

-E2E and environment E2E tests are the most expensive and complex to maintain.
-They should be added deliberately and only when the interaction between modules or root modules is itself the thing being validated.
+Add E2E and environment E2E tests deliberately, and only when the interaction between modules or root modules is itself the thing being validated.

 What to Test

-Only assert on logic that lives in the module itself, not underlying Terraform behavior.
+Assert only on logic that lives in the module itself, leaving underlying Terraform behavior alone.
 Test the opinions your module encodes:

 Writing Unit Tests